 Rose Fortune was born around 1774 in Philadelphia.
 A child of the American Revolution, it is said that her parents were slaves belonging to a Devone family and were fleeing the United States for the North as loyalist refugees.
 They eventually arrived in Annapolis Royal, and it was here that Rose gained her freedom.

 Rose Fortune died on February 20, 1864.
 She was believed to be about 90 when she passed away in the home that she owned near Fort Anne.
 Her modest grave in Annapolis Royal’s Garrison Cemetery was bestowed with a special marker on Canada Day, 2017.
-The marker, created by sculptor Brad Hall, depicts a stylized wheelbarrow that doubles as a memorial bench.
-Visitors to the grave are encouraged to sit and reflect on the important role Rose Fortune plays in history.
+The monument, created by sculptor Brad Hall, depicts a stylized wheelbarrow that doubles as a memorial bench.
+Visitors to the grave are encouraged to sit and reflect on the crucial role Rose Fortune plays in history.

-But this is not the only mark of her legacy on the region.
+But this is not the only mark of her legacy in the region.
 In 1984, Rose Fortune’s direct descendant, Daurene Lewis, was elected Mayor of Annapolis Royal.
 Another trailblazer, Lewis was the first African-Canadian woman to hold this position.

 And, of course, in May of 2015, Rose Fortune’s name was bestowed upon the mv Fundy Rose.
 We think her dedication to the area and trailblazing spirit made her a perfect choice.